 Besides that, CBE lets schools track how well the students are learning.
 Admins can run reports that show learning has happened.
 Faculty can see what competencies have been met.
 Instructors can see what competencies are open.
 Teachers can push individual students to practice exercises in the skills each one needs.
 Instructors can form cohort groups based on the competency level of the students.
 Teachers can group high-achieving students.
 They can also partner a high-achieving student with one who needs a boost.
 CBE lets schools pre-test and post-test students to show growth.

 Likewise, competency-based education lets administrators analyze program gaps.
 CBE lets schools and companies talk to each other in a common language.
-Schools are able to align their competencies to corporate competencies to show that the students are ready to meet job requirements.
+Schools are able to align their competencies to incorporate competencies to show that the students are ready to meet job requirements.
 For example, a nursing school program would identify the competency nursing students must achieve before they are qualified to perform as a nurse in the field.
 Still, there are disadvantages to CBE.

-Disadvantages of CBE
+Disadvantages of Competency-Based Education

 Students might procrastinate